Super 7: It's Non-Teeny Martini Time

-Obsessed with getting down and dirty when it comes to our martinis, we have sourced some of the straight-up best liquor infused libations in the 305.
+Obsessed with getting down and (sometimes) dirty when it comes to our martinis, we have sourced some of the straight-up best liquor infused libations in the 305.

 Rao’s Miami Beach

-Perfectly cold and strong, their Dirty vodka martini with their blue-cheese olives won our souls over.
+Perfectly cold and strong, their Dirty vodka martini with their blue-cheese olives won our hearts over.
 Believe it or not - it’s not easy to find a good stuffed olive at bars these days.
 However, with Rao’s team of talented well-suited bartenders' power to add a splash of dry vermouth and their balanced olive brine juice, it's inexplicably delicious.

 Pro Tip: Ask for Chopin as there's something about that vodka that is light and smooth. @raosmiamibeach // 1601 Collins Avenue, Miami Beach